Cosmological phase transitions: from perturbative particle physics to gravitational waves: Transition rates

 \subsection{Rates in one-dimensional quantum mechanics}

-We first sketch out the physical intuition behind \cref{eq:p_0T,eq:p_T} following \refcite{Callan:1977pt,Coleman:1978ae} (see \refcite{PhysRevD.19.667,Andreassen:2016cff} for alternative approaches and \refcite{KRAMERS1940284,Langer:1969bc,LANGER197461} for related methods in classical statistical physics).
+We first sketch out the physical intuition behind \cref{eq:p_0T,eq:p_T} following \refcite{Callan:1977pt,Coleman:1978ae} (see \refcite{PhysRevD.19.667,Andreassen:2016cff,Blum:2023wnb,batini2023realtime} for alternative approaches and \refcite{KRAMERS1940284,Langer:1969bc,LANGER197461} for related methods in classical statistical physics).
 Our ultimate goal is to compute the probability per unit time per unit volume, $\Gamma / V$ of a transition from the false vacuum, \fv, to the true vacuum, \tv.

 For simplicity, we first focus on a particle in a one-dimensional quantum mechanical potential starting at $t_i$ at the false vacuum at position $q_0$ and ending at $t_f$ at the same position $q_0$~\cite{Paranjape:2017}.
 The amplitude of this transition must be related to the path integral by

 where the action

 We make a Wick rotation, $\tau = i t$.
 On the right-hand side in \cref{eq:path_integral}, we obtain the Euclidean action in the exponent

 We tackle the integral approximately by the method of steepest descent.
 We expand the Euclidean action, $\SE \approx B + \delta \SE$, around the extremum $B$,